britram/taps-transports/draft-ietf-taps-transports.md

 ordered, or ordered upon request by the upper layer.
 Un-ordered messages can be delivered as soon as they are completely received.
 Ordered messages sent on the same stream are delivered at the receiver in the same order as sent by the sender.
-For user messages not requiring fragmentation, this minimises head of line blocking.
+For user messages not requiring fragmentation, this minimizes head of line blocking.

 The base protocol defined in {{RFC4960}} does not allow interleaving of user-